GauiPower/tt-homebrew/README.md

 # tt-homebrew
-tt-homebrew is a tool that makes it easy to write games for the TipToi in C, providing full access to all features of the pen.
+tt-homebrew is a tool that makes it easy to write games for the TipToi in C, providing full access to all the features of the TipToi.

 ## disclaimer
-tt-homebrew is not in anyway afiliated with ravensburger.
-It's possible that you brick your pen, use this tool at your own risk.
-It never happened to me in all testing, but you could call functions that overwrite the flash, making it unable to boot again.
+tt-homebrew is not in anyway affiliated with Ravensburger.
+It's possible to brick your pen, so use this tool at your own risk.
+It never happened to me in all my testing, but you could call functions that overwrite the flash, making it unable to boot again.

 ## getting started
 Install `nodejs` and `gcc-arm-none-eabi` or just use `nix-shell`.
 Then run `npm i` to install the dependencies.
 Get the syntax with `node build.js -h`.

-With `node build.js -i gme/Wimmelbuch.gme -o '/run/media/$(whoami)/tiptoi/Wimmelbuch.gme' -n dump_ram -p -g m` you can compile your first example, that dumps ram from the tiptoi to its storage, you can find it by connecting your pen to your pc and look in the "dump" folder
+With `node build.js -i gme/Wimmelbuch.gme -o '/run/media/$(whoami)/tiptoi/Wimmelbuch.gme' -n dump_ram -p -g m` you can compile your first example, which dumps ram from the tiptoi to its storage, you can find it by connecting your pen to your pc and looking in the "dump" folder.

 ## roadmap